 What has made the news headlines since your last audit and why?
 What has been covered in the IT press and what recommendations have been made based on it?
 If you read that Company X fell victim to a particular failing, then make sure that you are protected against that failing.

-Head back to the IT press again or speak to your IT advisers, for information on current security topics to see if they need to be incorporated into your processes and/or systems.
+Head back to the IT press again or speak to your IT Support provider, for information on current cyber security topics to see if they need to be incorporated into your processes and/or systems.

-Regular audits will give you an opportunity to start working towards legal, mandatory changes at a more leisurely pace as well as to see what predictions can reasonably be made based on the information available at the current time and to take steps so that you are in the best possible position to accommodate them as, when and if they do actually occur.
+Regular IT Audits will give you an opportunity to start working towards legal, mandatory changes at a more leisurely pace.
+As well as seeing what predictions can reasonably be made based on the information available at the current time.
+IT Audits will allow you to take steps so that you are in the best possible position to accommodate them as, when and if they do actually occur.
 Most small businesses, charities and Not-for-Profit organisations benefit from working toward Cyber Essentials Certification as it formalises the cybersecurity process and brings it to the attention of the CEO